bpiggin/mindful-timer-app/README.md

 ## TODO List

-ADD ESLINT!\
 Make `Begin` button styling better\
 Improve dark theme color scheme\
-Add a "meditation streak" metric to the completed screen\
 Maybe remove the "." and "," options for the time input - android only issue (no quick fix)\
 When you click delete, add "are you sure you want to delete" popup